-2020 marks the start of a new year and, perhaps more excitingly, a new decade.
+2020 marks the start of a new year and, perhaps more excitingly, a new decade, Coldwell Banker explores the commercial national economic outlook.
 And while economic and real estate cycles do not revolve around the calendar year – aside from any actions resulting from changes in calendar year tax policy – it is still a great time to reflect on what real estate decisions were successful and which may require rethinking in the year(s) ahead.

 Economists often remind us that their forecasts are as reliable as a weather report.
 There are many externalities that influence the real estate markets as distant as oil prices and trade policy, or as close as taxation and wage rates.
 However, externalities are finite; it is unlikely the decision by Prince Harry and Meghan Markle will impact real estate values.